 It has a Pinlock Max Vision-ready visor and Shark include a Max Vision in the box.
 Which is welcome because Pinlocks are one of the best ways to keep your visor fog-free.

-Shark warn you not to flex the visor when fitting the Pinlock – and it’s worth taking that warning seriously because they can be tricky to fit and in my experience do require some flattening and flexing of the visor to fit.
-However, it seems the the visor on the Evo-One can be a bit brittle because one owner’s visor snapped.
-So be careful!
+Shark warned you not to flex the visor when fitting the Pinlock to the original Evo One.
+Pinlocks can be a bit tricky to fit and in my experience do require some flattening and flexing of the visor when you’re doing it.
+However, it seems the the visor on the Evo-One was a bit brittle because one owner’s visor snapped.

-It could be because the Evo-One has what Shark call their ‘Autoseal’ system, where the visor mechanism pulls the visor flush against the visor gasket to improve the seal against wind/noise/crap from the road.
+Let’s hope so because the Evo-One 2 has what Shark call their ‘Autoseal’ system, where the visor mechanism pulls the visor flush against the visor gasket to improve the seal against wind/noise/crap from the road.

-This seems to work pretty well by all accounts – but Shark’s marketing blurb does say the system ‘flattens’ the visor against the helmet so maybe this accounts for it being a little brittle too?
-Just a thought.
+This seems to work pretty well by all accounts – but Shark’s marketing blurb does say the system ‘flattens’ the visor against the helmet so let’s hope the new visor is more resilient than the last one.

 The visor is also quick-change – something that’s very unusual on a modular and very welcome.
 It’s not tool-less removal though – to remove the visor, you need to push something like a screwdriver into the recess at each side of the visor and it’ll pop out.
 To replace the visor, just shove it back in and it’ll click into place.
 Even though it needs a tool, it’s pretty easy.

-However, there’s another warning here.
-It seems Shark didn’t design the visor closing mechanism to adequately take the Pinlock into account and quite a few owners online say that theirs catches the top of the visor, leading to a nasty mark on the Pinlock that obscures your vision.
+However, with the original Evo One, it seems Shark didn’t design the visor closing mechanism to adequately take the Pinlock into account and quite a few owners online say that theirs catches the top of the visor, leading to a nasty mark on the Pinlock that obscures your vision.

-Where it happens, Shark seem to have acknowledged the problem and have worked to fix it.
-According to SHARK’s representative we spoke to it only affected a small number of helmets and it’s not an ongoing problem they’re aware of.
-However, take note and if you have a problem, get in touch with your retailer to get it sorted.
+Shark did seem to have acknowledged the problem and hopefully, changes to the Evo One 2 will have fully resolved it (we’ve not heard of any problems so far!).
+However, take note and if you have a problem, get in touch with your retailer to get it sorted – and let us know.

 We often read about sun visors being a bit too light or a bit too short.